 Although the government continued to encourage investment in the 28Ghz band, each operator prioritized investment in the 3.5GHz band.
-On December 23, 2022, measures such as suspension of assignment of the 28 GHz band (SKT shortened the license period by 6 months, LG U+ and KT suspended assignment.
-SKT is expected to have 15,000 base stations opened by May 31, 2023.
-If not, suspension of assignment will be occurred) was taken.
+LGU+ and KT were suspended assignment in November 2022 [12] and SKT in May 2023 [13] before the original quota deadline, November 2023.
 However, subway services currently in use of millimeter wave will remain available until the original quota deadline [11].